The followers of Ninian, a Christian missionary, built the first Christian Church at Whithorn.

 1014 (3rd February)

 Sweyn Forkbeard died.
-The English rejected his son, Cnut
+The English rejected his son, Canute

 and asked Aethelred the Unready to return.
-Only the people of Lindsey had wanted Cnut to succeed.
+Only the people of Lindsey had wanted Canute to succeed.

 1016 (early January)